hazelcast/hazelcast-reference-manual/src/DefiningWANReplication.md

 - **Active-Active:** Every cluster is equal, each cluster replicates to all other clusters.
 This is normally used to connect different clients to different clusters for the sake of the shortest path between client and server.

-There are two different ways of defining the WAN replication endpoints :
+There are two different ways of defining the WAN replication endpoints:

-- using static endpoints
+- Static endpoints
-- using the discovery SPI
+- Discovery SPI

 You can use at most one of these when defining a single WAN publisher.

-#### Defining WAN Replication using static endpoints
+#### Defining WAN Replication Using Static Endpoints

 Below is an example of declarative configuration of WAN Replication from New York cluster to target the London cluster: